THE CHALLENGES OF ON-SHIP ALIGNMENT

 ( Image left: Measuring the flatness of the foundation for a linear cable engine on board a cable laying ship.
 See top image also.)

 — You know, anything can happen in the harsh environments where we work.
 Our clients need to get things going again quickly, and what happens if our tools break down?
 More downtime, and disappointed clients.
 We don’t want that.
-Therefore it’s important to us that the equipment we use is rugged, which is true for the E710.
-Another pro is the app, which means that even if a display unit should crash, the app could just as well be used on a backup device.
+Therefore it’s important to us that the equipment we use is rugged, which is true for the E710 shaft alignment tool.
+Another pro is the laser alignment App, which means that even if a display unit should crash, the app could just as well be used on a backup device.

-Have your clients shown any interest in your laser tools?
+Have your clients shown any interest in your laser alignment tools?

 — They are engineers!
 They will always be interested in advanced technology.
 They have been impressed with what they have seen from Easy-Laser, judging it to be high-quality tools.